English GP Econs

 Key Milestones

-Week 3 Built structured composition framework using CASE
+Week 3 Built structured composition using CAPS planning framework

 Week 8 Reading speed and comprehension accuracy doubled